rsandraunni/diabetes_prediction/README.md

 BMI: 28.5
 Diabetes Pedigree Function: 0.5
 Age: 30

 Output:
 The person is: Not Diabetic

-⚠️ Limitations
+⚠️Limitations

 Model accuracy depends on dataset quality
 No feature scaling applied (can be improved)
 No advanced preprocessing

-🔧 Future Improvements
+🔧Future Improvements

 Add feature scaling (StandardScaler)
 Try different kernels (RBF, Linear)
 Add GUI or web interface
 Improve accuracy with hyperparameter tuning

-👤 Author
+👤Author
 R. Sandra Unni

-📌 Note
+📌Note

-This project is for educational purposes and should not be used for real medical diagnosis.
+This project is for educational purposes only and should not be used for real medical diagnos